rishabh-dce-09/Time-series-forecasting/README.md

     (d) Close any opened Juypter notebook and the command prompt (e) Restart Jupyter / cmd prompt and test

-  Step 2: Install graphviz module for python
+  Step 2: Install graphviz module for python (use either of 2)

     (a) pip
       pip install graphviz